 This will test the performance of the heart of the power system: how the batteries respond to the power from the panels.
 Based upon the results solar panel testing, the battery life cycle testing would occur under the light that best reflects the performance of the panel.

-• Through Brown’s School of Engineering, we have access to a Solar Simulator Lamp, provided by Professor Pacifici.
-This lamp provides the power of a sun that you cannot receive from a normal lightbulb.
-In addition, this machine can shift the wavelength of light to simulate being in space.
-In the future, this lamp will be used to test the efficiency of our cells as well as our panels.
-The lamp’s power will also help us learn how our panels perform as they increase in temperature by leaving it under the lamp for a prolonged period of time.
+Through Brown’s School of Engineering, we have access to a Solar Simulator Lamp, provided by Professor Pacifici.
+This lamp provides the power of a sun (100 W/m^2) that you cannot receive from a normal lightbulb.
+In addition, this machine can shift the wavelength of light to simulate being in space, which will be used for tests in the future.
+This lamp will be used to test the efficiency of our cells as well as our panels.
+The software of the solar simulator outputs our panel’s IV curves, which can be used to test our efficiency under different conditions, such as at an angle or at a higher temperature.